openstack/openstack-manuals/doc/user-guide/source/cli-create-and-manage-stacks.rst

       $ openstack stack create --template server_console.yaml \
         --parameter "image=cirros" MYSTACK

-   The :option:`--parameter` values that you specify depend on the parameters that are defined in the template.
-If a website hosts the template file, you can also specify the URL with the :option:`--template` parameter.
+   The ``--parameter`` values that you specify depend on the parameters that are defined in the template.
+If a website hosts the template file, you can also specify the URL with the ``--template`` parameter.

    The command returns the following output: